 This is particularly common in larger organisations where it can be a challenge to get clear direction from senior stakeholders.

 It’s important that some direction is given so that Marketing Managers can effectively approach content planning for their web content marketing.

 Having a clear idea of business priorities means that the website content strategy and business goals will be in alignment.

 2. Conduct a website audit

-Before creating your website content plan, it’s essential to conduct a thorough content audit on your website.
+Before producing your content creation strategy, it’s essential to conduct a thorough content audit on your website.